The right way to make good decisions often goes against what we’ve been taught as children and through advertisements.

 - Imagine how each choice will make you feel in the end.

-- Make a decision based on all of the above.
+- Make a decision based on all the above along with steady reason and logic.

 There is no perfect decision.
 But decisions that are thoroughly researched are more perfect than those where no effort was put into it.
 Even still, if the choice turns out to be a bad one at least you know you did your due diligence.
 Then living with it and making adjustments to compensate are much easier.